lochsh/pbt-talk/notes.md

 * From an ergonomic point of view, it's much easier to see straight away what property we are testing.
 The decorator line specifies that this test should pass for all list of integers of length &ge;2.
+We test more, but with less code.

 ## Use cases

-I think these kind of tests are useful in any software project, but some particularly motivating examples can be testing the parsing of user text input.
+I think these kind of tests are useful in any software project, but here are some particularly motivating examples:

+* Testing the parsing of user text input.
 It's infeasible to think of every possible string a user could input to your GUI; property based tests can give you more confidence in your sanitising and parsing.

-Many mathematical calculations lend themselves well to being tested this way.
+* Many mathematical calculations lend themselves well to being tested this way.
   For example, the objective function in Expectation-Maximisation should always decrease or plateau.
 If it increases at any iteration, you have a problem.

-The Fourier Transforms of a pure sine wave should have constant magnitude across time samples.
+* The Fourier Transforms of a pure sine wave should have constant magnitude across time samples.

 These are invariant properties that are poorly demonstrated with examples.
 Property based testing makes your tests function better both as documentation, and as proof of the robustness of your code.
-I hope you'll all consider giving it a try and using it in your work!
+Each test is more concise, and each test goes further.
+For these hopefully very compelling reasons, I hope you'll all consider giving PBT a try and using it in your work!

 Some frameworks to read up on are: